Measurements of Skywave HF Radio Intermediate Term Variation and Implications for Optimizing Link Performance

 Tools and Configuration

-The tests are done using Isode's "HF Tool" which operates directly over the modem drivers, written in the Lua scripting language, used in Isode's Icon 5066 product, a STANAG 5066 server currently in development.
+The tests are done using Isode's "HF Tool" which operates directly over the modem drivers, written in the Lua scripting language, used in Isode's Icon-5066 product, a STANAG 5066 server.

 For the measurements, an instance of HF Tool is run with each of the two modems used.
 One HF Tool will send data, typically using a selection of transmission speeds and interleaver settings.
 The second HF Tool will receive the data and record it in a set of text log files.
 These text logs contain all the information needed for analysis, so do not need to be correlated with the sender.